William Henry Powell (artist): Career

 The result was the even more popular painting, Perry’s Victory on Lake Erie.
 The painting was so well received, that in 1865 the United States Congress requested that Powell paint them a copy for one of the stairwells in the north side of the Capitol building.
-The painting that emerged was created in a temporary studio in Washington, D.C. and larger than the original in Ohio.
+The painting that emerged was created in a temporary studio in Washington, D.C., and larger than the original in Ohio.
 It was finished in 1873.
 William Henry Powell died six years later.
-He was interred at Green-Wood Cemetery in Brooklyn, New York.
 During his lifetime, Powell was elected into the National Academy of Design.